-We gather gender monitoring information through an equal opportunities monitoring form which all current staff have been invited to complete and all new members of staff will complete on appointment.
-This is in addition to the equal opportunities monitoring form that the County Council requests is completed when applying for a post at a Cornish school.
+We gather gender monitoring information through an equal opportunities monitoring form that the County Council requests is completed when applying for a post at a Cornish school which all staff complete on appointment.
 We analyse our performance data in terms of girls and boys to look for any overall inequalities and use this information in planning teaching approaches and organisation of intervention strategies.